holepunchto/bare-media/README.md

 const data = await worker.createPreview({ path, maxWidth, maxHeight })
 ```

 > NOTE: A worker spawns when an operation is requested and it stays running until the parent process is killed.
-If you need to spawn it earlier it's also possible by calling `worker.run()`.

 Handle close event: